mydaytrip/partner-api/source/includes/trip-api.md

 ----------- | -----------
 400         | Invalid request - missing mandatory property, property has wrong type, mismatch in passenger count, missing lead passenger, multiple lead passengers or not a valid json.
 401         | API key missing or invalid.
 403         | Forbidden request - trying to book a trip option owned by someone else.
+Departure too soon.
+Departure time change not allowed.
 404         | Trip option not found or expired.
-Departure time change not allowed.
 409         | Trip option has already been booked.
+Price changed, please make a new search.

 ## Cancel endpoint